lorisleiva/laravel-search-string/README.md

 'has(comments) < 10'
 ```
 #### Relation queries with child criteria
-* If the relation is defined as queryable on the parent model (true by default)
+* The relation must be configured as queryable on the parent model (true by default)
 * The related model must also use the `SearchString` trait and have its own searchable columns configured
 ```php
 // Only articles which have an least one comment which is not marked as spam